elenmurnina/Algorithmic_trading/README.md

 The result will be two graphs, each consisting of 11 points:
 * the dependence of the number of points `k` from `t_spline`
 * the dependence of the number of points `k` from `t_newton`

-## Part 5.
-Bonus.
-Approximation with weights

-Add weights to the table function of stock quotes and take them into account when plotting graphs.

-- Add the 3rd column to the source data files: point weights
-- For all values that have no weight specified, it is considered equal to 1
-- Adapt the method of least squares so that it takes into account the weights of points
-- Add the ability to plot the following 4 graphs simultaneously:
-    - With the degree of polynomial 1 for a table with user-defined weights
-    -  With the degree of polynomial 2 for a table with user-defined weights
-    -  With the degree of polynomial 1 for a table in which all weights are 1
-    -  With the degree of polynomial 2 for a table in which all weights are 1
-- Find the weights that change the sign of the slope of the line corresponding to degree 1 of the polynomial
-- Save the file part4.csv to the src folder in the repository, where the weights are set so that the condition of the previous point is met

-__*__ - This is not an investment recommendation.

-💡 [Tap here](https://forms.yandex.ru/cloud/64181fd2eb61462527cee6b5/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.